CitrusAqua/BoiledEggs/README.md

-A mod for Minecraft version 1.21 with fabric.
+For Minecraft version 1.21 with fabric.

+This mod adds 2 new items: boiled egg and eggshell to your game.